LaunchCodeEducation/web-fundamentals/studios/flicklist/10/README.md

 #### Alerts

 [Bootstrap Alerts](http://getbootstrap.com/components/#alerts) allow you to draw attention to and provide meaningful context to important messages.
 Following the example code, add one or more alerts.
 Here are a few places where Flicklist currently displays alert-like messages:
-- Validation errors from form submission. *Note:* You'll probably want to move the location of these messages to above the form for optimal display.
+- Validation errors from form submission. *Note:* If you haven't already, you'll probably want to move the location of these messages to above the form for optimal display.
 You also will likely want to use a conditional to check for the existence of errors, so you don't end up with an empty alert box.
-- Confirmations: `add-confirmation.html`, `watched-it-confirmation.html`, `rating-confirmation.html`

 #### Glyphicons